anzepirnat/CtRNN/README.md

 ## Overview

-This repository contains the code demo for the paper titled "Enhanced Multi-label Classification in NILM using a DL CtRNN Model with Improved Energy Efficiency".
+This repository contains the code demo for the paper titled "Enhanced Multi-label Classification in NILM using a DL CtRNN Model with Improved Energy Efficiency", which showcases our proposed methodology and our architecture.
+The code may be used to reproduce SE and RE groups of mixed datasets for your evaluation needs.

 ## Contents